 A thorough dental procedure includes a tooth-by-tooth exam, tooth mobility tests, probing and radiographs.
-This just cannot be done without anesthesia.— Jan Bellows, DVM, DAVDC
+This just cannot be done without anesthesia.

-Weighing Pros and Cons
+Weighing the Pros and Cons

 Statistics have found that by the age of three years old, an astounding 80 percent of dogs develop some level of tooth and gum disease.
 If your dog has never had a dental cleaning done and now he is considered a senior, consider that he has likely accumulated a great amount of tartar on his teeth and under his gums.

-Years of tartar accumulating in a dog's mouth cause major problems that go beyond foul breath and include red, swollen and bleeding gums, loose teeth, pain, and even problems with the heart, kidneys and liver since bacteria from the gums may travel to the dog's bloodstream reaching these important organs.
+Years of tartar accumulating in a dog's mouth cause major problems that go beyond foul breath and include red, swollen and bleeding gums, loose teeth, pain, and even problems with the heart, kidneys and liver, since bacteria from the gums may travel to the dog's bloodstream and reach these important organs.
 In this case, the dental cleaning is medically necessary, and no longer should be considered an "elective" procedure.
 According to veterinarian Dr. Marty Becker, chronic periodontal disease ultimately can shorten a dog's life because it keeps stressing the organs and immune system.
 The pain also reduces the dog's quality of life.

-"Old age is not a disease" remark many veterinarians, and no dog is "too old" for anesthesia as long as the dog is healthy, but what about old dogs who are sick or too frail to undergo anesthesia but have severe dental problems?
+"Old age is not a disease," remark many veterinarians, and no dog is "too old" for anesthesia as long as the dog is healthy—but what about old dogs who are sick or too frail to undergo anesthesia but have severe dental problems?
 In that case, an option may be pulse therapy antibiotics.
 This means a dog is given antibiotics for a week each month to decrease the bacterial load in his mouth, explains veterinarian Dr. Hinson.
-Something therefore to discuss with the vet as even this has pros and cons.
+Something, therefore, to discuss with the vet as even this has pros and cons.

 Many people think their pets are just getting old and slowing down because of age.
 Yet periodontal disease may actually be the problem.
 I have seen many cases where an old dog has severe infection in its mouth and gums, we do a dental cleaning, extract infected teeth, and put the pet on antibiotics.
 It's very common for those owners to come back later and say that after the dog recovered they were playful and more active, acting much younger.
-Periodontal disease is painful!— Dr Chris Bern
+Periodontal disease is painful!

-What Anesthesia Complications are Likely in Older Dogs?
+Common Anesthesia Complications in Older Dogs

-- Low blood pressure,
+- Low blood pressure

 - Low heart rate